 First impressions count.
-Use this guide to create the perfect front garden path.
+Use this guide to create the perfect gravel garden path.

 Step 1 - Mark out the garden path